rohitsaraf17/BigDataProject-HowSafeIsBikeSharing/Readme.md

 *	Max temperature   (double)

 3. We now ingest the data into dumbo
-* Step 1: I tried using two ways, one was the curl command, the other one is the transferring it from local machine to Hadoop node.
-** Step 1: I used the curl command to ingest data initially,
+I used the curl command to ingest data initially.
-** Step 2: Downloaded the csv version and transferred it to Hadoop using WinSCP.
-This way the entire data is now comma separated and easy to operate on.
-To transfer using WinSCP
-1. Connect to VPN
-2. Open winscp
-3. Login using your nyu creds
-4. Drag and drop the file from your local to PUTTY

 4. MapReduce Code
 We now perform ETL and Profiling